By George Beccaloni

 2. Entomologists no longer use collecting boxes such as these.

-We would like to thank John van Wyhe for his assorted help with this project and for pointing out that Wallace was featured in the illustration “Ejecting an intruder” above.
+We would like to thank John van Wyhe for his assorted help with this project and for pointing out that Wallace is featured in the illustration “Ejecting an intruder” above.